bakdata/kafka-utils/README.md

 BOM is short for Bill of Materials.
 It is a Maven feature that allows you to manage the versions of dependencies in a single place.
-This project provides BOM for Kafka dependencies, i.e., Kafka core dependencies in group `org.apache.kafka` as well as Confluent dependencies in group `io.confluent`.
+This project provides BOMs for Kafka dependencies, i.e., Kafka core dependencies in group `org.apache.kafka` as well as Confluent dependencies in group `io.confluent`.

 ### Getting Started